brainnetome/diffusionkit/source/index.rst

 Homepage
 ========

-Welcome to Brainnetome Diffusion Kit's Homepage
+Welcome to Brainnetome DiffusionKit's Homepage
 -----------------------------------------------

 ..
-	 What is Brainnetome Diffusion Kit?
+	 What is Brainnetome DiffusionKit?
 	 **********************************

-Brainnetome Diffusion Kit is a light one-stop cross-platform solution to dMRI data analysis.
+Brainnetome DiffusionKit is a light one-stop cross-platform solution to dMRI data analysis.
 The package delivers a complete pipeline from data format conversion to preprocessing, from local reconstruction to fiber tracking, and from fiber statistics to visualization.

 ..
-	 What does Brainnetome Diffusion Kit consist of?
+	 What does Brainnetome DiffusionKit consist of?
 	 ***********************************************

-It was developed as a cross-platform framework, using ITK [1]_ for computation, VTK [2]_ for visualization, and Qt for GUI design.
+It was developed as a cross-platform framework, using ITK `[1] <reference.html#id1>`_ for computation, VTK `[2] <reference.html#id2>`_ for visualization, and Qt for GUI design.
 Both GPU and CPU computing were implemented for visualization to achieve high frame-rate, for rendering complex scene like whole brain tractographs in particular.
-The project was managed using the compiler-independent CMake [3]_, which is compatible with gcc/g++ and MS Visual Studio, etc.
+The project was managed using the compiler-independent CMake `[3] <reference.html#id3>`_, which is compatible with gcc/g++ and MS Visual Studio, etc.
-Well-established algorithms, such as the DICOM conversion tool dcm2nii by Chris Rorden [4]_ and the constrained spherical deconvolution (CSD) for HARDI reconstruction in MRtrix [5]_, were adopted with improved interface and user experience.
+Well-established algorithms, such as the DICOM conversion tool dcm2nii by Chris Rorden `[4] <reference.html#id4>`_ and the constrained spherical deconvolution (CSD) for HARDI reconstruction in MRtrix `[5] <reference.html#id5>`_, were adopted with improved interface and user experience.

-For new users, and/or for an overview of Diffusion Kit’s basic functionality, please see the `Tutorial <tutorial.html>`_.
+For new users, and/or for an overview of DiffusionKit’s basic functionality, please see the `Tutorial <tutorial.html>`_.
 The rest of the documentation will assume you’re at least passingly familiar with the material contained within.